GeoscienceAustralia/ptha/R/README.md

 themselves (provided they are running a similar environment to you, and have the package dependencies installed).

+### Windows

+On Windows, building R packages is more challenging, and the developer does not generally build the package on Windows machines.
+Users attempting to do this should first seriously consider installing a linux virtual machine instead.
+If you still wish to attempt a windows build, then familiarise yourself with the general issues in building R packages for windows (http://cran.us.r-project.org/bin/windows/Rtools/), and proceed along the above lines once appropriate dependencies are installed.

 ### Install on NCI

 * To install on NCI is more challenging.
 See some detailed notes in the [install/NCI](install/NCI) directory